DataTalksClub/mlops-zoomcamp/02-experiment-tracking/homework.md

 ## Q6.
 Promote the best model to the model registry

 The results from the hyperparameter optimization are quite good so we can assume that we are ready to test some of these models in production.
-In this exercise you'll promote the best model to the model registry.
+In this exercise, you'll promote the best model to the model registry.
 We have prepared a script called `register_model.py`, which will check the results from the previous step and select the top 5 runs.
-After that it will calculate the RMSE of those models on the test set (March 2021 data) and save the results to a new experiment called `random-forest-best-models`.
+After that, it will calculate the RMSE of those models on the test set (March 2021 data) and save the results to a new experiment called `random-forest-best-models`.

-Your task is update the script `register_model.py` so that it selects the model with lowest RMSE on the test set and registers it to the model registry.
+Your task is to update the script `register_model.py` so that it selects the model with the lowest RMSE on the test set and registers it to the model registry.

-Tip 1: you can use the method `search_runs` from the `MlflowClient` to get the model with lowest RMSE.
+Tip 1: you can use the method `search_runs` from the `MlflowClient` to get the model with the lowest RMSE.
-Tip 2: to register the model you can use the method `mlflow.register_model` and you will need to pass the right model_uri in the form of string that looks like this: `"runs:/<RUN_ID>/model"`, and the name of the model (make sure to choose a good one!).
+Tip 2: to register the model you can use the method `mlflow.register_model` and you will need to pass the right model_uri in the form of a string that looks like this: `"runs:/<RUN_ID>/model"`, and the name of the model (make sure to choose a good one!).

 What is the test RMSE of the best model?